-Abstract: We compute the cross-country transfers that result from unconventional monetary policy in the Eurozone.
-The ECB funds the expansion of its aggregate balance sheet mostly by issuing bank reserves and cash in core countries.
-The national central banks (NCBs) in periphery countries then borrow from the core NCBs at below-market rates to fund the asset purchases and bank lending.
-In addition, NCBs in the periphery lend more to their own banks at below-market rates.
-To compute the cross-country transfers, we compare the resulting cross-country distribution of NCB income to a counterfactual scenario without the ECB and without non-marketable intra-Eurozone debt.
-We document significant and persistent transfers from the core to the periphery.
+Abstract: We measure the cross-country transfers that result from unconventional monetary policy in the Eurozone.
+The ECB funds its balance sheet expansion mostly by issuing bank reserves and cash in core countries.
+National central banks (NCBs) in periphery countries then borrow from the core NCBs at below-market rates, and use these funds to finance asset purchases and bank lending.
+This arrangement exposes taxpayers in core countries to credit and currency risk without corresponding compensation.
+By comparing the cross-country distribution of NCB income to a counterfactual scenario without non- marketable intra-Eurozone claims, we document significant and persistent cross-country transfers in the Target2 system.

 Nina Boyarchenko, Federal Reserve Bank of New York